opensearch-project/documentation-website/_opensearch/query-dsl/xy.md

 xy point only supports the default `INTERSECTS` spatial relation, so you don't need to provide the `relation` parameter.
 {: .note}

-Refer to the following image to visualize the example.
-Points 1 and 2 are within the circle, and point 3 is outside the circle:
+The following image depicts the example.
+Points 1 and 2 are within the circle, and point 3 is outside the circle.

 <img src="{{site.url}}{{site.baseurl}}/images/xy_query_point.png" alt="xy point query" width="300">